andrewkruger/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > xargs handles outputs that are being used as arguments for another command, and it's especially useful in handling spaces, tabs, and newlines.
 For example, "find \*fp\*" will print out all files with file names that contain "fp".
 Using "find \*fp\* | xargs -n 2 diff" will take the outputs from find, and use the first two files as inputs for the "diff" command.
-If the filenames include spaces, this can be changed to "find \*fp\* | xargs -n 2 -0 diff" and it will handle the spaces for you.
+If the filenames include spaces, this can be changed to "find \*fp\* -print0 | xargs -n 2 -0 diff" and it will handle the spaces.